Coco chocolatero: The Vigo Coconut (El Coco de Vigo)

 The coco chocolatero cup was used in some countries during the colonial period in the Americas.

-One of the most remarkable examples of coco chocolatero is the Vigo Coconut, named after its association with the silver shipment sent from Veracruz to Spain via the West Indies Fleet in 1702—a fleet partially captured by the British navy during the Battle of Vigo that same year.
+One of the most remarkable examples of coco chocolatero is the Vigo Coconut, named after its association with the silver shipment sent from Veracruz to Spain via the West Indies Fleet in 1702—a fleet partially captured by the Royal Navy during the Battle of Vigo Bay that same year.
 The cup became part of the British booty and a commemorative inscription in English was later added.
 This coco is currently the oldest documented example with a date (1702), although it is possible that it may be even older.
 This object not only serves a crucial function as an artistic reference for dating other artifacts from the same period but is also of singular importance as it is the sole documented object from the aforementioned naval battle and the valuable spoils of war.

-A similar coco chocolatero, with an inscription commemorating the takin of the booty is at the Victoria and Albert Museum.
-In this case, the cup was taken from The Louis Erasmus & Marquese D'Antin in 10 July 1745 by the British privateers.
-The 'Louis Erasmus' and the 'Marquese D'Antin' were two French ships captured by the English during the War of the Spanish Succession, and the mounted coconut cup was part of the treasure recovered from them.
+A similar coco chocolatero, with an inscription commemorating the taking of the booty is at the Victoria and Albert Museum.
+In this case, the cup was taken from the French ships Louis Erasmus & Marquese D'Antin in 10 July 1745 by British privateers during the War of the Austrian Succession.